Conditions in reception facilities

 Conditions in initial accommodation centres

-In the initial accommodation centres, there is no guarantee that single people will be accommodated on single sex corridors; this is the practice in some centres but not in others.
-The Home Affairs select Committee received several reports of women feeling unsafe and made strong recommendations in this regard.
-It was also critical of the conditions for pregnant women and new-born babies.[1]
+There is no guarantee that single people will be accommodated on single sex corridors; this is the practice in some centres but not in others.
+The Home Affairs Select Committee received several reports of women feeling unsafe and made strong recommendations in this regard.
+It was also critical of the conditions for pregnant women and new-born babies.[6]

-The initial accommodation is for a short stay (government advice is that it should usually be for 3-4 weeks).
-Asylum seekers are able to go outside at any time.
+The initial accommodation is supposed to be for a short stay (government advice is that it should usually be for 3-4 weeks) but in practice is for much longer than this.
+Asylum seekers staying at hotels are able to go outside at any time.
+If they are absent from their accommodation for 7 nights then their support may be stopped.[7]

 Conditions in dispersed accommodation

 Dispersed accommodation, in flats and houses among the general population, is where asylum seekers stay for most of the time while their claim is being decided.
-Basic furniture and cooking equipment is provided.
-Although nuclear families are housed together, two single parent families may be placed in one house together, and this has caused significant problems.
-In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.[7]
-The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.[8]
-The BBC and Refugee Action also worked together to bring attention to the poor housing conditions in dispersed accommodation, culminating in a piece released in January 2022.[9]
+Basic furniture and cooking equipment is provided.[24]
+The BBC and Refugee Action worked together to bring attention to the poor housing conditions in dispersed accommodation, culminating in a piece released in January 2022.
+As highlighted in the article, this issue extends across all asylum accommodation providers, and properties are being kept in a poor state of repair.[25]

 The impact of living on Section 4 support is discussed in the section Forms and Levels of Material Reception Conditions.